Algebras with a negation map: Metatangible triples and their systems

-(ii) If $a$ or $b $ has height $\ge 3$, Theorem~\ref{matrsys} says that the $\tT$-triple is exceptional.
-Thus we may assume that both have height $\le 2.$ We shall show that an unusual pair yields (c), relying heavily on Lemmas~\ref{bip1} and~\ref{negmatch}.
-If $a, b \in \tT$ then $a=b$ and the assertion is trivial.
-We cannot have $a$ of height 2, by Corollary~\ref{nozero7}.
+(ii) If $b$ or $b' $ has height $\ge 3$, Theorem~\ref{matrsys} says that the triple is exceptional.
+Thus we may assume that both have height $\le 2.$ We shall show that an unusual pair $(b,b')$ yields (c), relying heavily on Lemma~\ref{bip1} and Remark~\ref{negmatch1}.
+If $b, b' \in \tT$ then $b=b'$ and the assertion is trivial.
+If $b' \in \tT$ we cannot have $b$ of height~2, by Proposition~\ref{nozero7}.